Robert Wyatt discography

-The discography of Robert Wyatt, a retired English musician, consists of eight solo studio albums, six archival/collaborations albums, ten compilation albums, two boxed sets, nine EPs and 15 singles.
-He has also appeared as a guest musician on a large number of albums by other artists.
+The discography of Robert Wyatt, a retired English musician, comprises eight solo studio albums, six archival/collaboration albums, ten compilation albums, two boxed sets, nine EPs, and 15 singles.
+Additionally, Wyatt has appeared as a guest musician on numerous albums by other artists.

-Between 1966 and 1971 Wyatt was drummer and vocalist for the Canterbury scene band Soft Machine and played on the first four of the band's albums: The Soft Machine (1968), Volume Two (1969), Third (1970) and Fourth (1971).
+Between 1966 and 1971, Wyatt served as the drummer and vocalist for the Canterbury scene band Soft Machine, performing on the band's first four albums: The Soft Machine (1968), Volume Two (1969), Third (1970) and Fourth (1971).